BlogEmail marketing best practicesEmail preview text best practices for more opens & engagement

 (What?
 Me?
 No… those are purely hypothetical pain points.
 Really, I’m fine.
 It’s fine.)

-1. Expand upon the theme started in your subject line.
+1. Use your preheader or preview copy to expand upon the theme started in your subject line.

 I mentioned added character count as a benefit of using preview text, and it is.
 You can expand the points made in your subject line to engage your subscriber’s attention.